ignite/apps/examples/flags/readme.md

-To use the "flags" app globally, execute the following command:
+To use the `flags` app globally, execute the following command: